-- Reporting to work Fit for Duty. - Reporting to their immediate supervisor any criminal convictions for drug-related activity that occurred in the workplace. - o The report must occur no later than five (5) days after the conviction. - Reporting to their immediate supervisor, or another member of administration, any employee behaviors that raise doubt as to the Fitness for Duty of that individual.
-Behaviors include, but are not limited to: - Odor of alcohol and/or marijuana - Slurred speech - Drowsiness/sleepiness - Agitation - Lack of mental concentration - Change in personal appearance or presentation - Complying with a Fitness for Duty evaluation upon notification by their immediate supervisor or another member of administration. - Reporting to their immediate supervisor the use of any prescribed, over-the-counter, or other drug(s) that may adversely affect their ability to perform their job duties satisfactorily and safely.
+- Reporting to work Fit for Duty. - Reporting to their immediate supervisor any criminal convictions for drug-related activity that occurred in the workplace.

+- The report must occur no later than five (5) days after the conviction. - Reporting to their immediate supervisor, or another member of administration, any employee behaviors that raise doubt as to the Fitness for Duty of that individual.
+Behaviors include, but are not limited to: - Unexplained drowsiness and/or sleepiness - Odor and/or residual odor of alcohol, cannabis, or other chemically controlled substances - Slurred or incoherent speech - Lack of physical dexterity, agility, and/or coordination - Unusual demeanor and/or unexplained changes in mood - Irrational or unusual behavior - Negligence or carelessness when operating equipment or machinery - Carelessness that results in an injury to the employee or others - Complying with a Fitness for Duty evaluation upon notification by their immediate supervisor or another member of administration. - Reporting to their immediate supervisor the use of any prescribed, over-the-counter, or other drug(s) that may adversely affect their ability to perform their job duties satisfactorily and safely.